rohankanojia-testing/pod-exec-webhook-test-project/README.md

 ## Simple Pod Exec WebHook
-This is a simple Pod Exec Webhook that only allows to exec into specific namespaces.
+This is a simple Webhook project that restricts pod operations in certain namespaces:
+- Allow exec into specific namespaces `kube-system`/`dev`
+- Allow creating Pod with a specific label in `kube-system`/`dev`

 ## Prerequisites
-- Podman/Docker
 - Kubernetes cluster (Kind/Minikube)
 - Quay/DockerHub account to push container image